multimodalAI/multimodal-ai-hugo-group/content/multimodalaisprint23/about.md

 headless: true # This file represents a page section.

 weight: 10 # Order that this section will appear.
-title: The First Multimodal AI Research Sprint
+title: First Multimodal AI Research Sprint
 hero_media:
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.